Smithsonian/eht-met-forecast/README.md

 ## Installation

 This code depends on two relatively hard-to-install dependencies, pygrib and am.
-The [travis-ci configuration file for this repo](.travis.yml) shows a working solution for both in the Travis Ubuntu-based environment.
+The [azure pipelines configuration file for this repo](azure-pipelines.yml) shows a working solution for both in the azure pipelines Ubuntu and MacOS-based environment.
 Here are some rough notes:

 ### pygrib